-Most kindergarten children enjoy making pictures and maps or models with Plasticine or other modeling compounds.
+Most young children enjoy making pictures and maps or models with Plasticine or other modeling compounds.
 They like to create with blocks, and listen to and act out stories.
 Social studies toys and puzzles also help children become familiar with the concepts of mapping and community.

 What social studies skills do my students need to know?